CBCMoving/cbc_api/README.md

 # CBC Moving EDI Documentation
-There are two ways to interact with CBC Moving EDI system:
+There are two interaction ways to communicate with CBC Moving EDI system:
 * FTP
 * POST